Altinn/altinn-studio-docs/content/app/design/guidelines/components/file-upload/_index.en.md

 description: The file upload module lets the user upload one or multiple files
 weight: 100
 ---
-You should not request an attachment from the user unless it is strictly necessary for the service.
+You should not request that the user upload an attachment unless it is strictly necessary for the service.
 Before requesting a file upload, check if the data can be collected differently, perhaps through an API?

 ### Guidelines: